secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/PowerShell Scripting and Automation.md

 - Easy enough, right?
 Now to fill in this beast.

 ### Importing Modules You Need
-- If our new PowerShell requires other modules or cmdlets from within them to operate correctly, we will place an `Import-Module` string at the beginning of our script file.
-The use of Import-Module in this manner functions much like it would if we issued it from within the shell; it calls and loads the modules we need before executing our script.
-To accomplish the goals we have for this module, many of the cmdlets and functions are already built-in into PowerShell.
-We do need one from the ActiveDirectory PowerShell module, however.
-So let's add an import line for the `ActiveDirectory` module.
+- **Importing Modules**: To ensure our PowerShell script operates correctly with necessary cmdlets or functions, we include an `Import-Module` line at the beginning of the script.
+- **Purpose of Import-Module**: This command loads the required modules before executing the script, similar to running it directly in the PowerShell shell.
+- **Built-in Cmdlets**: Many cmdlets and functions used in the script are already built into PowerShell.
+- **Active Directory Module**: For specific functionality, like interacting with Active Directory, we need to import the `ActiveDirectory` module.
 - #### Import Into Our Module
 ```powershell
 Import-Module ActiveDirectory
 ```
 - Pretty simple right?
-Now we have our module script file `quick-recon.psm1`, and we have added an `import-module` statement within.
-Now we can get to the meat of the file, our `functions`.
+- Now we have our module script file `quick-recon.psm1`, and we have added an `import-module` statement within.
+- Now we can get to the meat of the file, our `functions`.

 ### Functions and doing work with Powershell